vgaltes/vgaltes.github.io/_posts/2017-04-01-a-simple-azure-function-using-f-sharp.md

    ![Start from source control](/images/start-from-source-control.png)
  - Follow the steps to set up a new github deployment

 Now we're ready to create the function itself.
-Go to your console (to your work folder) type `- func new` and follow the following steps:
+Go to your console (to your work folder) type func new and follow the following steps:
  - Select a language -> choose F#
  - Select a template -> httptrigger
  - FunctionName -> ManOrWoman

 Push the changes and wait until they are deployed.
 Don't worry, only takes few seconds.
 Now we're ready to test the test function using a browser.
 If we try to execute the function using the browser and going to the URL https://manorwoman.azurewebsites.net/api/ManOrWoman?name=Vicenc we're going to get a 401 Unauthorised as a response.
-This is because we have the authorisation set as `function` and therefore we need to provide a code (key) to be able to run this function.
+This is because we have the authorisation set as function and therefore we need to provide a code (key) to be able to run this function.
 Something like this: `https://manorwoman.azurewebsites.net/api/ManOrWoman?code=<the_code>&name=Vicenc` You can find your code in the Azure Portal under Manage inside your function.

-If we'd like to make this function public, we should go to our function.json file and change the authLevel from `function` to `anonymous`.
+If we'd like to make this function public, we should go to our function.json file and change the authLevel from function to anonymous.
 Let's change it, push the changes and try to access the function in this way: https://manorwoman.azurewebsites.net/api/ManOrWoman?name=Vicenc We're good now and we don't need to provide any key.

 ## Code